 In addition, MVHR extracts and recycles any warmth in the outgoing air by transferring it into the new supply – hence the ‘heat recovery’ part of the name.
 The result is a two-in-one product that can help optimise the climate in your home.

-MVHR replaces trickle vents and individual extra fans with a single, whole-house solution.
+MVHR replaces trickle vents and the use of individual extract fans with a single, whole-house solution.
 It works most effectively in new homes built to modern standards of energy efficiency.
 “The better the air tightness, in particular, the more heat you can recover as you won’t be losing warmth through weak points in the structure,” says Clarissa Youden, associate director at Total Home Environment.

 Retrofitting is possible but rare, as installation can be disruptive and the fabric of the building will need to be significantly upgraded.